morleydan10/phase-2-project/phase-2-project/README.md

 ### Usage

-1. Open the React CSS Selector App in your preferred web browser.
+1. Open the React CSS Color Palette App in your preferred web browser.

 2. Use the intuitive user interface to select and customize colors.